Second-Generation Cadenza Boasts Luxury Refinements with Expressive Styling, Advanced Technology, and Refined Powertrain

 The Driving Experience

 The 2017 Cadenza’s confident ride and handling are complemented by improvements in NVH.
 Additional acoustic absorbing laminate in the front windows and windshield reduces wind noise, while a full floorpan undercover quells road noise.
-Together with increased insulation around the A-pillars, NVH levels have been substantially reduced, resulting in a library-quiet interior.
+Together with increased insulation around the A-pillars, NVH levels have been substantially reduced, resulting in a more serene cabin.
 The floorpan undercover also helps improve the Cadenza’s aerodynamic performance, along with front wheel air curtains that reduce drag around the tires.
 Overall, the coefficient of drag has improved from 0.29 to 0.28.

 Harmonious and Modern Cockpit